Newbie-coder09/Random-PassGen/README.md

 * Some passwords may get rejected in some websites as they starts with symbols or numbers.

 Future Plans:
-* I'll add a password saving function in this program so that you'll never forget your pass (Passwords will be stored locally in your hard drive).
+* I'll add a password saving function in this program so that you'll never forget your pass (Passwords will be stored locally in your hard disk).

 Conclusion:
 You can download the .jar file from release section and import it in Eclipse or IntelliJ IDE.
 Exe file is also available in the release section.